Troubleshooting

 If the PowerShell console is open during the package tools installation, you need to close and reopen it before re-running the script.

-Issue #2 - Failure when installing the ls-central-pos-webservice-auto-subscription v1.0.0 package
+Error #2 - Failure when installing the ls-central-pos-webservice-auto-subscription v1.0.0 package

 When running the installer on the POS, the installation process might have failed when installing the ls-central-pos-webservice-auto-subscription v1.0.0 package, causing the whole installation process to rollback.
 If you look at the logs, you should have something similar to this: